Channel M: Coverage

-Originally an RSL station, Channel M was at first primarily available free-to-air on analogue terrestrial TV in parts of Greater Manchester.
+Originally an RSL station and the sixth such station to launch, Channel M was at first primarily available free-to-air on analogue terrestrial TV through channel 39 in central and south Manchester.
+The licence was awarded in 1997 to a group formed by managing director Philip Reevell in 1997, and was the largest city in terms of population to receive an RSL television station at the time.

-The channel began broadcasting in 2000.
-At this time the channel was free to air in Manchester.
+The channel began broadcasting free-to-air in conjunction with the University of Salford in 2000.

 In 2004, Channel M launched on the NTL (now part of Virgin Media) digital cable platform, around Greater Manchester, mid-Lancashire and Cheshire.
 In April 2006 Channel M launched on digital satellite, the first RSL channel to do so, where it was broadcast free-to-air across Western Europe from Astra 28.2°E and was available on Sky.
 The channel was removed from Sky channel 203 and Virgin Media channel 878 on 1 September 2010.

 The channel became the first broadcaster in the region to offer its programmes on demand via broadband TV on its website, which closed down in late March 2010.

 In January 2009, the broadcasting regulator Ofcom announced that Channel M would receive a licence to broadcast on Freeview after digital switchover.
 On 2 December 2009, Channel M ceased broadcasting on analogue UHF channel 39 (615 MHz).
 Around this time, the station announced plans to launch on Freeview (digital terrestrial television); broadcasts began on Monday 12 April 2010.